Johann von Lamont: Biography

 He died, unmarried and without children, in Munich, Germany, on 6 August 1879.
 His considerable wealth was used to found scholarships in sciences.
 He is buried in Bogenhausen Churchyard on the edge of Munich.

 Publications

 Lamont is the author of Handbuch des Erdmagnetismus (1849).

 Honours

 His many honours include ForMemRS and FRSE.
 In 1867 he was awarded the Merit Order of the Bavarian Crown by the King of Bavaria, through which Lamont was ennobled and permitted to use the predicate "von".
 The statue on his tomb in Munich has him with an open hand, into which the locals put small coins.
 In 1934 the Deeside Field Club erected a granite memorial cairn in his memory at Inverey, Scotland.
 It was unveiled by Sir James Jeans.

-The following astronomical features were named in his honor:
+The following astronomical features were named in his honour: